Screening and diagnostic tests

 Diagnostic tests during pregnancy

-If your screening tests do not show a higher risk of Down’s syndrome, you will not need a diagnostic test.
-Diagnostic tests are for women whose screening tests have shown a higher risk of problems and who would like to know more.
+If your screening tests do not show a higher chance of Down’s syndrome, you will not need a diagnostic test.
+Diagnostic tests are for women whose screening tests have shown a higher chance of problems and who would like to know more.

 Chorionic villus sampling (CVS)